-Size and Travel Options: The Cavalier King Charles Spaniel is a toy breed, standing at just 12-13 inches and weighing between 13 and 18 pounds.
-This makes the breed an excellent candidate for in-cabin transit, as they can comfortably sit or stand while in a carrier under an airplane seat.
-Similarly, a Cavalier King Charles Spaniel can easily ride on most forms of public transportation, including busses, trains, and subways, as well as in cars and taxis.
+The Cavalier King Charles Spaniel is a toy breed, standing at 12-13 inches and weighing between 13-18 pounds.
+This makes the breed an excellent candidate for in-cabin transit, assuming the dog is short enough to comfortably sit or stand in an airline-approved carrier.
+Likewise, a Cavalier King Charles Spaniel can easily ride on most forms of public transportation, including busses, trains, and subways, as well as in cars and taxis.
 These dogs are polite and friendly, but they need plenty of early socialization to build a confident, outgoing temperament.
 If you plan to travel with your Cavalier, do your best to train him as a puppy or young adult.
-Cavaliers can also experience extreme Separation Anxiety, so use cargo transport only as a last-resort—if at all.
+Cavaliers can also experience Separation Anxiety, so use cargo transport only as an absolute last resort..

 Personality as a Travel Companion